Tobacco Agriculture

 The tobacco industry often presents tobacco farming as a lucrative economic endeavour for vulnerable smallholder farmers.
 However, tobacco farming is a challenging livelihood for most smallholder farmers in countries like Malawi.

 Executives of tobacco corporations take home huge salaries.
-Meanwhile, Malawian farmers are often caught in unfair contractual agreements, earn little profit, and regularly pull their children out of school to provide additional farm labour.
+Meanwhile, Malawian farmers are often caught in unfair contractual agreements, earn little profit, and regularly withdraw their children from school to provide additional farm labour.
 The share of export price received by Malawian tobacco farmers has also decreased over time.
 The average price received by farmers as a percentage of the export price fell from 32% in 2004 to 18% in 2019.

 Malawian Farmers in Financial Distress